 Oregon’s Nonpoint Source Program Plan (2014): Oregon’s Nonpoint Source pollution control and drinking water protection programs are based on a wide range of tools (planning, voluntary actions, prevention, restoration, etc.) including other government agencies’ programs to address water quality issues associated with multiple land uses or legacy conditions.
 These issues require the participation of multiple Sectors to protect or improve water quality and restore watershed ecological function (e.g., through WA Section 319 watershed-based plans).

-Oregon’s Coastal Nonpoint Pollution Control Plan (CNPCP), Many Actions in this Plan support achieving the objectives of Oregon’s CNPCP, including implementation of several management measures that have not yet received federal approval.
+Oregon’s Coastal Nonpoint Pollution Control Plan (CNPCP), Many Actions in this Plan support achieving the objectives of Oregon’s CNPCP, including implementation of several “management measures” that have not yet received federal approval.

+Perceptions and Values of Mid-Coast Regional Stakeholders

+During 2018, Oregon’s Kitchen Table, a program of the National Policy Consensus Center in the College of Urban and Public Affairs at Portland State University, engaged 680 people that frequently visit, or work, live, or own a business in the Mid-Coast in a project to better understand Mid-Coast Basin perceptions and values.
+Participants were asked about their knowledge and values, interests, or concerns, about the future of water in the region, and tradeoffs to consider as the MCWPP develops strategies to address key water issues and priorities (Oregon’s Kitchen Table 2019).
+Engagement strategies consisted of an online and a paper-based survey (in both Spanish and English), as well as direct mailings to Confederated Tribes of Siletz Indians households.
+A series of listening sessions were held with non-English speakers (both Spanish and Mam).
+A total of 505 people completed the online survey, 112 responded using the paper survey, 89% of participants self-identified as English speaking, and 11% self-identified as Spanish speaking.
+A total of 38 individuals identifying as members of the Confederated Tribes of Siletz Indians participated in the survey.